USPA EQUINE MEDICATIONS TESTING REMINDER | U.S. POLO ASSN.

 ©David Lominska

 The United States Polo Association (USPA) began testing horses for prohibited medications in 2011.
-In 2018, the USPA Board of Governors approved an in-house testing program with all samples being processed by an independent laboratory.
-At that time the rules for equine medications were revised.
+In 2018, the USPA Board of Governors approved an in-house testing program with all samples processed by an independent laboratory.
+At that time, the rules for equine medications were revised.
 Testing is now taking place year-round, and all clubs are subject to testing.

 FREQUENTLY ASKED QUESTIONS